110062122domingo/CoffeeBeanQualityDetection/README.md

 ## Deployment

 After training, you can deploy the model on an NVIDIA Jetson Nano.
 Convert the trained model to TensorRT for optimized inference.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.